Fri, Mar 29, 2019 07:00PM

 This event is part of our week-long Minding Memory: Alzheimer’s and the Arts programming, presented in collaboration with the Alzheimer Society of Toronto and Baycrest Health Sciences.

 Berna G. Huebner is co-director and associate producer of I Remember Better When I Paint.
-She’s also the president and founder of the Hilgos Foundation, which supports ongoing artistic creation for those with dementia.
-Huebner serves on the Board of Directors of Arts & Minds, Advisory Council of See Me program at the Smithsonian Museums, and as Director of the Center for the Study of International Communications in Paris.
+She is President and Founder of the Hilgos Foundation, which supports ongoing artistic creation for those with dementia.
+Huebner serves on the Board of Directors of Arts & Minds, Advisory Council of See Me program at the Smithsonian Museums, and as a Director of the Center for the Study of International Communications in Paris.
+She was also a member of Boston University School of Medicine Alzheimer’s Board.
+Previously she served as Research Director for Nelson Rockefeller when he was both Governor of New York and Vice-President of the United States.

-Melissa Tafler is an interprofessional arts-based learning specialist at the Baycrest Centre for Learning, Research and Innovation in Long-Term Care.
-Her role includes integrating the arts into clinical education and training for staff and students.
+Melissa Tafler is the coordinator of the Arts and Health program at Baycrest, and an interprofessional arts-based learning specialist at the Baycrest Centre for Learning, Research and Innovation in Long-Term Care.
+Her role includes the integration of arts-based approaches into front-line intervention, education of healthcare staff and students, and research across the field of aging and brain health.
 She has developed curriculum that uses the arts to teach clinical and reflective skills, and she leads workshops on using applied social theatre and visual thinking strategies to enhance competencies in health care teams.